You are Owed Money —

 The initial order usually allows for payment of wages during the ordinary course of business.
 With respect to suppliers, the initial order usually prohibits payment of arrears by the company.
 Suppliers are usually bound by existing contracts with the debtor company and are not permitted to terminate their relationship with the company without Court approval.

 The stay also gives the company time to prepare a Plan of Compromise or Arrangement (similar to a proposal under the BIA).
 If the company needs additional time to prepare the Plan of Compromise or Arrangement, the Court can be asked to grant an extension of the stay.
 There is no time limit on how long a stay can be extended.
 However, interested parties may apply to the Court to have the stay varied or lifted altogether.

 Debtor's financial statements

-At the time of filing the initial application with the Court, the debtor company is required to provide a projected cash-flow statement.
-It is also required to provide the Court with copies of all financial statements for the year prior to the application.
-If no financial statements were prepared the previous year, the debtor company must provide a copy of the most recent statement.
+At the time of filing an initial application with the Court, the debtor company is required to file a projected cash-flow statement.
+It is also required to file with the Court copies of all financial statements for the year before the application.
+If no financial statements were prepared in that year, the debtor company must provide a copy of the most recent statement.

 The Plan of Compromise or Arrangement

 The debtor company typically begins negotiating with its creditors and stakeholders immediately after the initial order is issued.
 In doing so, it may terminate or assign unwanted contracts, lay off employees, sell assets, negotiate new credit terms, change its corporate structure and take other steps to allow it to move towards a viable business model.
 The Court is normally asked to approve all major actions.